tlubin/SpellChecker/code/README.md

           Note that at this time, Correctr will not make suggestions for non-alphabetic input.

   -[S] Sentence mode
-          Input a sentence, and you will get an auto-corrected version of your sentence, based on Correctr's top ranked suggestion for each errorneous word detected.
+          Input a sentence, and you will get an auto-corrected version of your sentence, based on Correctr's top ranked suggestion for each erroneous word detected.

           Note that at this time, Correctr will clean all words with non-alphabetic input in this mode.